Postgraduate Certificate, Postgraduate Diploma, MBA

-The MBA in Retailing is offered by the Institute for Retail Studies (IRS), based in the Stirling Management School.
+The MBA in Retailing is offered by the Institute for Retail Studies (IRS), based in the Stirling Management School's Marketing and Retail Division.
 The IRS has an international reputation for teaching, research and consultancy in retailing and the distributive trades.

 The MBA places emphasis upon individual coaching and is unique in catering specifically for the retail sector.
 Its modular design results in each subject being studied separately.

-It is a high-quality course offering a unique combination of general management skills and retail-specific specialisms.
+It is a high-quality course offering a unique combination of core management skills and retail-specific specialisms.

 This course was developed to meet the needs of retail managers and others servicing the retail industry.

 It provides you with industry-focused study for your MBA whilst maintaining your career and applying your learning within the business.
 The course has the following objectives: